Ecommerce SEO Audit Blog Cover Image

 4. PageSpeed Insights

-Another free Google tool to evaluate the performance of your ecommerce website on both desktop and mobile is PageSpeed Insights.
+Another Google tool to evaluate the performance of your ecommerce website on both desktop and mobile is PageSpeed Insights.

 It provides a Core Web Vitals score, assessing factors like load time, interactivity, and visual stability.